crate/crate-tutorials/docs/install-run/basic.rst

    Starting with CrateDB 4.2, a `Java virtual machine`_ is bundled with the tarball and no extra installation is necessary.

-Versions starting from 3.0 to 4.1 require a `Java 11`_ installation.
+Versions starting from 3.0 to 4.1 require a `Java installation`_.
 We recommend using `Oracle's Java`_ on macOS and OpenJDK_ on Linux Systems.
 Earlier versions required Java 8.